 In the Faculty Interest Section of the application, please list Faculty whose research you find particularly interesting.
 Note that your answers do not limit you from exploring other faculty in any way.

 Three recommendation letters are required.
 One of your recommendation letters must come from an Undergraduate Research Advisor.
 Other letters should be from faculty in the sciences or math, and/or professional scientists in whose lab you have worked.

 A description of your research experience is required.
 The description should include the current and/or previous research labs in which you have worked and any authored publications.
 Please limit the research description to 2 pages.

 A statement of purpose is required.
-The statement should indicate your motivation for pursuing graduate studies at UNC-Chapel Hill, and include some specific details on the research area(s) and/or faculty members that you are most interested in.
+The statement should indicate your motivation for pursuing graduate studies at UNC-Chapel Hill, including specific details on the research area(s) that you are most interested in.
 Please also describe examples (inside or outside research settings) in which you displayed leadership, mentorship, perseverance, or other experiences that have shaped your desire to pursue a higher degree in chemistry.
 Generic statements of interest in chemistry are discouraged.
 Please limit the research description to 2 pages.